aragon/hack/docs/os-intro.md

 --------

 aragonOS provides the following functionality:
 - **Upgreadability**: Smart contracts can be **upgraded to a newer version**.
-Example: *Fixing a bug or adding a feature*.
+Example: fixing a bug or adding a feature.
 - **Permission control**: By using the `auth` and `authP` modifiers you can **protect functionality** so only other apps or entities can access it only if given a permission.
-Example: *Protecting a vault so only the organization's Voting app can initiate an action to transfer funds*.
+Example: protecting a vault so only the organization's Voting app can initiate an action to transfer funds.
 - **Forwarders**: aragonOS apps can communicate with each other by sending their intent to perform an action to other apps.
-Example: *Withdrawing funds from a vault only on the passing of a vote and the expiring of a time-lock*.
+Example: withdrawing funds from a vault only on the passing of a vote and the expiring of a time-lock.

 All the above makes it very simple for aragonOS apps to incorporate **governance**.
 You just need to add a voting app, configure permissions the right way, and away you go!